dmoisset/s5/character/classes/mystic.md

 **Associated Skills:** Intimidation and Persuasion
 **Spells:** 1st - Command, 2nd - Hold Person, 3rd - Suggestion **move from level 2?** , 4th - Confusion, 5th - Modify Memory, 6th - Suggestion, Mass, 7th- Dominate Monster **Move from 8th to 7th**

+#### Inexplicable Commands (1st Level)

+When one of your mind-affecting enchantment spells or spell-like abilities ends, the target loses all memory that it was magically controlled or influenced.
+That creature still remembers the actions it took, but may be confused by them.

+#### Forced Amity (3rd Level)

+You can spend 1 Resolve Point as an action to shunt positive emotions and thoughts through your connection, forcing a humanoid creature to become friendly to you for a time.
+This functions as *charm person*.

+#### Echoes of Obedience (6th Level)

+Even creatures that resist your dominance can’t shake the lingering echoes of your mind.
+When a creature succeeds at a saving throw against one of your mind-affecting charm or compulsion spells or spell-like abilities and negates the effect, it takes disadvantage in its next attack roll or skill check that happens before the beginning of your next turn.
+This is a mind-affecting effect.

+#### Greater Forced Amity (9th Level)

+Your [forced amity](#forced-amity) ability functions as *charm monster*.

+#### Jealous Overlord (12th Level)

+When an ally linked by your telepathic bond class feature is subject to mind-affecting effect that issues commands, as a reaction you can issue a countermand allowing the linked ally to act normally.
+When you do the originator of the mind-affecting effect must attempt a Charisma saving throw vs your spell save DC; if you succeed, your ally can act normally.

+#### Forceful Commands (15th Level)

+When you use a mind-affecting charm or compulsion spell or spell-like ability against a target benefiting from an active spell that protects against your attack, you automatically become aware of the presence of such defenses, and can spend 1 Resolve Point as part of casting the spell to attempt a spellcasting check to dispel the highest-level such spell, as if you had cast *dispel magic*.

+#### Absolute Control (18th Level)

+When you issue a command to a dominated creature that would force it to act against its nature, you can spend 1 Resolve Point to deny it a new saving throw against your domination.
+The dominated creature still won’t carry out an obviously self-destructive order.

 ### Star Shaman

 Your connection channels the energy of the cosmos, its celestial bodies, and the dark voids between them.
 You might be a brilliant astronomer, a daredevil starpilot, a Drift explorer, a prophetic astrologer, or a would-be transhuman godling.